iriusrisk/IriusRisk-Central/Integrations/ApiShell/README.md

 This will describe in detail how to call the program shell.
 Also see comments in the main.py file for an example of how to use it.

+### TODO
+* Need to look for ini files in multiple locations
+* Need to add a toolkit to ease HTTP calls